Acne and Pimples studies in San Diego

 Most of the times, your hands are pretty dirty.
 The keyboard you use, the doorknobs you grab, everything is covered in bacteria.
 Therefore, try not to touch your face or chin throughout the day to avoid a breakout.

 Working out is great for your skin!
 Just make sure to take a shower right after to clean all of that bacteria right off.

-FREE TREATMENT FOR ACNE AND PIMPLES at CDCRI
+FREE evaluation FOR ACNE AND PIMPLES at CDCRI

 Tired of the breakouts?
-Want to get zero zits?
 California Dermatology and Clinical Research Institute in San Diego can help.
 We run cutting edge clinical research studies on a number of dermatological issues, including acne.
-We offer free treatment for those with acne issues, and oftentimes we even offer cash compensation for travel.
-If you are interested in getting free treatment for your acne and pimples, contact California Dermatology and Research Institute in San Diego today!
+We offer free consultations for those with acne issues, and if you qualify to particpate in a research study, often times we even offer cash compensation for travel.
+If you don’t qualify or are not interested in a research trial, we will do our best to find you the best treatment available.
+If you are interested in seeing what really can be done for your acne and pimples, contact California Dermatology and Research Institute in San Diego today!
 Give us a call at (760) 203-3839.